Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Richard started acting (on stage, that is) back in 2016, in Ladies' Day but quickly gave up on the idea of being discovered.
 He has since performed in several Ember Players productions, including the lead role in Bolt from the Blue, and, most recently, Bob Cratchit in A Christmas Carol.

 He has recently retired, a fact which he likes to describe as the best career move he ever made.
-Somewhere, Sometime in America is his Upstage debut.
+Somewhere, Sometime in America was his Upstage debut and we look forward to welcoming him back soon, although we are competing with his newfound love to travel in retirement!

 Lisa Mills